-Figure 7 illustrates the impact of government spending shocks in the model.
-The figure is constructed by de-trending the government spending to GDP ratio for 1860-1880, and using the deviations from trend as government spending shocks in the model.
-As to be expected, the big shocks take place at the time of war, in 1870 and 1871.
+As is to be expected, the big shocks take place at the time of war, in 1870 and 1871.
 Output rises because of the effects of the fiscal expansion on labour supply.
 The government spending shock directly crowds out consumption.
-Output is 2 percent above trend in 1871, and consumption is 1.5 percent below trend.
-The rapid fall in government spending after the war means that the movements in output and consumption are quite temporary.
+Output is 1 percent above trend in 1871, and consumption is 1.1 percent below trend.
+The rapid fall in government spending after the war means that these movements in output and consumption are quite temporary.
 The direct expansion in demand for domestic goods leads to an improvement in the terms of trade.
-The net export to GDP ratio sharply deteriorates in 1871, but then recovers as the size of government spending diminishes.
+The net export to GDP ratio deteriorates in 1870 and 1871, but then recovers as the size of government spending diminishes.

 While the wartime increase in government spending was very large, the overall impact on the economy is quite small, because the initial size of government in the economy is less than 5 percent of GDP.
-When we compare the impact of the government spending shocks to the historical sample (shown in the previous section), we see that government spending can play only a minor role in accounting for the macroeconomic variation in aggregates for France.
+When we compare the impact of the government spending shocks to the historical sample (shown in Figure 5), we see that government spending can play only a minor role in accounting for the macroeconomic variation in aggregates for France.
 Moreover, the extent to which government spending movements can account for the residual components of macro fluctuations unexplained by the transfer differs across variables.
-Government spending may help explain the greater fall in consumption than is implied by the transfer, but with respect to GDP, the impact of government spending increases the discrepancy between the model and the historical sample.
+Government spending may partly help explain the greater fall in consumption than is implied by the transfer but, with respect to GDP, the impact of government spending increases the discrepancy between the model and the historical sample.

-As section 5 mentioned, we lack a full decomposition of government revenues and so have adopted the budget constraint (28) and assumed lump-sum taxes.
+As section 5 mentioned, we lack a full decomposition of government revenues and so have adopted the government budget constraint (24) and assumed lump-sum taxes.
 Partial revenue data catalogued by Mitchell (1998, table G) show that increases in excise and registration taxes accompanied the payment of the indemnity.
-Given the small size of the government sector, though, our findings would not be significantly changed by the modelling of distorting taxes.
+Given the small size of the government sector, though, our findings would likely not be significantly changed by the modelling of distorting taxes.

 A final reason why fiscal shocks may not have had a large effect on the terms of trade is that government spending rose and then fell in Germany, just as in France.
 Our model is, appropriately, not one of a small, open economy.
-Although we do not include this German shock, it would partially offset the effects of the French fiscal shock.
+Although we do not include this German shock, it would partially offset the effects of the French fiscal shock on the terms of trade and net exports.